RolandoGR/astrosphere/src/content/projects/project-3/index.md

 ---
-title: "Sistema de Gestión para Empresa Estética"
-summary: "Plataforma AppSheet personalizada con Apps Script para automatizar control de citas, generación de reportes y backups para una empresa local."
+title: "Management System for Aesthetic Business"
+summary: "Custom AppSheet platform with Apps Script automation for appointment tracking, report generation, and backups for a local business."
 date: "Mar 10 2024"
 draft: false
 tags:
 - AppSheet
 - Apps Script
 - Automation
 - Business Tools
-demoUrl: <pendiente>
+demoUrl: <pending>
-repoUrl: <pendiente>
+repoUrl: <pending>
 ---

-Este sistema fue diseñado para una empresa de medicina estética con recursos limitados.
-Utiliza AppSheet como base visual y Apps Script para extender funcionalidades críticas como generación automática de carpetas, reportes de citas, y backups.
-El enfoque fue ofrecer una solución de bajo costo pero altamente funcional, sin sacrificar la personalización necesaria.

-Capturas y demostraciones estarán disponibles próximamente.
+This system was designed for a small aesthetic medicine business with limited resources.
+It uses **AppSheet** as the visual platform and **Apps Script** to extend core functionalities such as automatic folder creation, appointment reports, and data backups.

+The focus was to deliver a **low-cost yet highly functional solution** without sacrificing the level of customization the business required.

+Screenshots and demos will be available soon.